History of Haiti: The 2004 coup d'état

-Investigators claimed to have discovered extensive embezzlement, corruption, and money laundering by Aristide.
-It was claimed Aristide had stolen tens of millions of dollars from the country.
+American investigators and Haitian investigators under the U.S.-backed interim Haitian government claimed to have discovered extensive embezzlement, corruption, and money laundering by Aristide.
+They claimed claimed Aristide had stolen tens of millions of dollars from the country.
 None of the allegations about Aristide's involvement in embezzlement, corruption, or money laundering schemes could be proven.
 The criminal court case brought against Aristide was quietly shelved, though various members of his Lavalas party languished for years in prison without charge or trial due to similar accusations The Haitian government suspended the suit against Aristide on 30 Jun 2006 to prevent it from being thrown out for want of prosecution.

 The government was taken over by Supreme Court Chief Justice Boniface Alexandre.
 Alexandre petitioned the United Nations Security Council for the intervention of an international peacekeeping force.
 The Security Council passed a resolution the same day "[t]aking note of the resignation of Jean-Bertrand Aristide as President of Haiti and the swearing-in of President Boniface Alexandre as the acting President of Haiti in accordance with the Constitution of Haiti" and authorized such a mission.
 As a vanguard of the official U.N. force, a force of about 1,000 U.S. Marines arrived in Haiti within the day, and Canadian and French troops arrived the next morning; the United Nations indicated it would send a team to assess the situation within days.
 On 1 June 2004, the peacekeeping mission was passed to MINUSTAH and comprised a 7,000 strength force led by Brazil and backed by Argentina, Chile, Jordan, Morocco, Nepal, Peru, Philippines, Spain, Sri Lanka, and Uruguay.

 Brazilian forces led the United Nations peacekeeping troops in Haiti composed of United States, France, Canada, and Chile deployments.
 These peacekeeping troops were a part of the ongoing MINUSTAH operation.

 In November 2004, the University of Miami School of Law carried out a Human Rights Investigation in Haiti and documented serious human rights abuses.
 It stated that "summary executions are a police tactic."
 It also suggested a "disturbing pattern."

 In March 2004, the Haiti Commission of Inquiry, headed by former US attorney-general Ramsey Clark, published its findings : "Noting that 200 US special forces had travelled to the Dominican Republic for "military exercises" in February 2003, the commission accused the US of arming and training Haitian rebels there.
 With permission from the Dominican president, Hipólito Mejía, US forces trained near the border, in an area used by former soldiers of the disbanded Haitian army to launch attacks on Haitian state property."

 On 15 October 2005, Brazil called for more troops to be sent due to the worsening situation in the country.